Power of Attorney in Richmond Hill and Toronto

 In order to sign a POA, one must be capable.
-If you wait until issues of incapacity and/or health problems develop that prevent you from signing a POA, it will be a very costly and a time-consuming process to install a substitute decision-maker (such as a court-appointed Guardian of Property or Guardian of the Person).
+If you wait until issues of incapacity and/or health problems develop that prevent you from signing a POA, it will be a very costly and time-consuming process to install a substitute decision-maker (such as a court-appointed Guardian of Property or Guardian of the Person).
 Also, it may cause additional stress and hardship for your loved ones as they try to help you navigate your property/financial matters and personal care decisions while you are incapable.

 Contact Us Today!